spinalcord/Square-Gif-Recorder/README.md

 A linux desktop application for recording GIFs, with a lot of quality settings.
 Please leave a ⭐ and pleas give feedback, i tested this on archlinux currently and I will support more linux distributions (In case it is not working on your distribution).

+> [!ERROR] NO WAYLAND SUPPORT
+> I use this application on my laptop which runs perfectly fine on x11.
+> Unfortunately on my working desk, which has wayland, it does not work.

 ![UI Screenshot](demo/ui_v1.5.gif)
 ### UI Screenshot
 ![UI Screenshot](demo/1.6_2.jpg) ![UI Screenshot](demo/1.6_1.jpg)